 28-year-old Masi Kingston is now the second person arrested and charged in the December assault of a car lot employee.
 Police say he and his boyfriend, Mandrekus North, participated in an assault on a car salesman just days before Christmas.
-Unable to handle the situation on his own, North left the car lot to come back with Kingston, who is alleged to have pepper-sprayed the victim before they both fled the scene.
+After a repossession, unable to handle the confrontation on his own, North left the car lot to come back with Kingston, who is alleged to have pepper-sprayed the victim before they both fled the scene.
 Kingston was identified via a lineup and is jailed with a hold from Hamblen County, Tennessee.